puzhaling/absg-solutions/README.txt

     Generating Passwords (generate-password.sh)
         Generate pseudorandom 8-character passwords, using characters in the ranges [0-9], [A-Z], [a-z].
         Each password must contain at least two digits.
+    Safe Delete (sdel.sh)
+        Implement, as a script, a "safe" delete command, sdel.sh.
+Filenames passed as command-line arguments to this script are not deleted, but instead gzipped if not already compressed then moved to a ~/TRASH directory.
+Upon invocation, the script checks the ~/TRASH directory for files older than 48 hours and permanently deletes them.
+    Banner (banner.bash)
+        Simulate the functionality of the deprecated banner command in a script (implementation is currently very limited).

 DIFFICULT:
     Integer or String (integer-or-string.bash)